 Unfortunately, the Executive Order arrived on President Johnson’s desk during the chaotic period of his impeachment and was either set aside or misplaced.
 No action was taken to either approve or disapprove the expansion of the Muckleshoot Reservation.

-While the Muckleshoot People had given up title to thousands of acres of land, they believed their home on the Reservation, coupled with their retained treaty rights to hunt and fish off-reservation, would sustain them, assuring the continuation of their culture and society.
+While the Muckleshoot people had given up title to thousands of acres of land, they believed their home on the reservation, coupled with their retained treaty rights to hunt and fish off-reservation, would sustain them, assuring the continuation of their culture and society.

 When the expansion of the Muckleshoot Reservation was again taken up in the early 1870s, every other section of land in its vicinity had been granted to the railroads.
 Thus, when the reservation was finally enlarged by Executive Order in 1874, the expansion only included land sections extending diagonally along the White River.